-Tarriona Ball, lead vocalist of Tank and the Bangas, performs a secret show at Barley's Taproom during the Rhythm and Blooms Festival in downtown Knoxville, Tennessee.
+Tarriona Ball, lead vocalist of Tank and the Bangas, performs a secret show at Barley's Taproom during the Rhythm and Blooms Festival in downtown Knoxville, Tenn on May 17, 2019.

 Chautauqua School of Dance students participate in a group hug backstage before the Chautauqua School of Dance Student Gala II in Chautauqua, N.Y.
 Sunday Aug.
 14, 2022.
 The gala included performances by both Festival and Pre-Professional Division students and was the last student gala of the 2022 season.